seanelvidge/seanelvidge.github.io/_posts/2026-09-05-How_long_until_a_double_hattrick.md

 The agreement is perhaps better than I would have expected.

-Most importantly, the model predicts that by now we should have seen about **0.83 performances with six or more goals**.
+Most importantly, the model predicts that by now we should have seen about 0.83 performances with six or more goals.

 At first sight that might sound as though we are overdue one.
 After all, 0.83 is getting fairly close to 1.